About This Listing

 Scott, a native of California, is a web-content manager for the Episcopal Church in Manhattan working out of our home in Buffalo.

-Blane, a native of Southern Rhodesia (now Zimbabwe) is an Anglican Friar and Episcopal Priest.
+Blane, a native of Southern Rhodesia (now Zimbabwe) is an Anglican Monastic and Episcopal Priest.

-Please know you are most welcome in our home - there is no need to request permission to book your stay with us.
+Please know you are most welcome in our home.
 Please click on the "Calendar" tab above the photos to see if your dates are available.
 If they are, feel free to secure your room by clicking on the "Book It" button.

 And finally a polite request: if you're making an enquiry and we pre-approve your stay, please let us know if you've either changed your mind or if your plans have changed freeing up your room for other guests.